MrNova420/NCSPSB-Mobile-Performance-Dashboard/README.md

 **NCSPSB-Mobile** is a fully-featured, all-in-one performance monitoring and utility dashboard designed for Android devices running **Termux**.
 It provides detailed system info, live device health stats, network info, sensor data, alerts, performance optimizations, and update management—all accessible from a clean terminal-based menu.

 This unified script merges multiple versions and feature sets into a single stable, optimized, and user-friendly tool designed to give you full control and insight over your Android system’s performance and environment.
+ # designed as a future side feature / panel for another project.
 ---

 ## Features